fcurella/villa-spec/README.md

 Devices may expose inputs and outputs.
 A device may choose to expose another, unrelated device's inputs and outputs as theirs.

 Outputs' URLs must be requested by using the `GET` HTTP verb.
 Inputs' URLs must be requested using the `PUT` or the `PATCH` HTTP verbs.
 And input and output may share the same URL (eg. for reading and setting a lightbulb status), in which case `GET`, `PUT` and `PATCH` are all allowed verbs for the URL.

+### Protocol versioning

+Every object must specifies which protocols can understand and speak.

+The top object in every response must contain the `protocols` key.
+Its value must be an array of protocol version names.
+Children objects inherits their parent's protocols by default, or they may override it by providing their own `protocols` value.

+The current version name is `villa-v0.0.1`.

 ## TODO